DuyDesmond/Multidisciplinary-Project_Group14/README.md

 - Pillow
 - opencv-python
 - pyserial
+- pushbullet.py

-A free account on [Adafruit IO](https://io.adafruit.com/) as well as the AIoT Kit is also required.
+A free account on [Adafruit IO](https://io.adafruit.com/) and [Pushbullet](https://www.pushbullet.com/) as well as the AIoT Kit is also required.
+You will also need to install the PushBullet application on your Device

 ### Installation
 #### Connecting to the AIoT Kit